awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.tagging.md

 You can add, update, and delete tags in an existing Elastic Beanstalk environment\.
 Elastic Beanstalk applies the changes to your environment's resources\.

-You can't edit the default tags that Elastic Beanstalk applies to your environment\.
+However, you can't edit the default tags that Elastic Beanstalk applies to your environment\.
 For details about these default tags, see \.

-**To manage an environment's tags in the AWS Management Console**
+**To manage an environment's tags in the Elastic Beanstalk console**

 1. Navigate to the environment management console for your environment\.

 1. In the side navigation pane, choose **Tags**\.

    The tag management page shows the list of tags that currently exist in the environment\.
-![\[tag management page shows tags for the environment\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-manage-tags.png)
+![\[Tag management page shows tags for the environment\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-manage-tags.png)

-1. Add, update, or delete tags\.
+1. Add, update, or delete tags:

    + To add a tag, type it into the empty boxes at the bottom of the list\.